dgurnari/knotdata/README.md

 - Polynomial coefficients or homology ranks
 - Additional scalar invariants (crossing number, alternating, signature, s invariant, etc.)

+All datasets use the same knot identifier, following KnotScape's ordering for knots up to 16 crossings and Regina's ordering for 17 crossings knots.

 Please refer to each subdirectory’s `README.md` for format-specific notes.

 ## 📦 Repository Structure